Airline policies for pregnant travellers

 Pregnant passengers may travel with Atlantic Airways as follows:

-- You may travel up to week 32 of pregnancy with your doctor's written permission.
-Between weeks 32-35 your doctor must complete an Expectant Mother Travel Advice Form.
+- You may travel up to week 27 of pregnancy with no special requirements.
+Between weeks 28-35 your doctor must complete an Expectant Mother Travel Advice Form.

 - Aer Lingus will not carry any passengers over 36 weeks for any part of their journey, outbound or return.

-Suggests consulting a medical profession prior to embarking on air travel at any time during pregnancy.
+The airline suggests consulting a medical profession prior to embarking on air travel at any time during pregnancy, although you do not need medical clearance.

-Alitalia advises you not to travel if you have given birth seven days before you travel, or if you are due to give birth seven days after you travel.
+Alitalia advises you not to travel if you have given birth 7 days before you travel, or if you are due to give birth 7 days after you travel.

-- You are in the last four weeks of pregnancy.
+- You are in the last 4 weeks of pregnancy.

 - Your pregnancy has some medical complications.